dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 Although I might end up writing less in terms of new content this year, over all I might end up writing more this coming year.
 Not in the form of new posts, but in the form of greatly expanding content that I have all ready wrote before hand.
 The reason why I say that is because I have all ready wrote a whole lot of blog posts on interesting topics, but the current state of many of them might be only a few hundred words, but they could easily be expanded to thousands because there is just so much ground to cover with them actually.

-### 2 - I all ready have some long form content posts, and this year I intend to expand more posts into long form posts
+### 2.1 - I all ready have some long form content posts, and this year I intend to expand more posts into long form posts

 This kind of post might have many kinds of terms and words attached to them such as [long form content piece](https://www.wordstream.com/blog/ws/2014/05/05/longform-content), or they [may use the word definitive in the title of the post](https://beabetterblogger.com/how-to-write-a-blog-post/).
 There are many different terms, and also standards as to what long form content is, and when it really comes down to it every bloger may very will have there own independent set of standards as to what constitutes a long form content post or not.
 However one crude yet effective way of going about doing so is to just have some kind of magic number in mind in terms of word count.

 For me last year I stated a collection of todo lists that have to do with what I am planing out in terms of long form content in the form of lists for each category.
 Also in the main folder where I store these lists I took the time to write out a [readme file in which I am outlining what a long form content piece is for me](https://github.com/dustinpfister/blog_posts/tree/master/todo/edit-long-form).
 As of this writing I am thinking that a long form content piece should be at least around three thousand words, but that will of course change a little from one topic to another.

 However one great thing about this kind of content is that there is the potential to write a post that can make just about every visitor happy with a given topic.
 One problem that I run into when writing a new post on javaScript is having to chose to write a post that is friendly to new javaScript developers, or write a post that is more in tune with where I am as a developer with well over ten years of experience thus far.
-With long from posts I can push the source code examples and corresponding written content to the top of the post, while also include additional source code examples and topics that are more up to speed with where I am not, rater than where I was ten or more years ago.
+With long from posts I can push the source code examples and corresponding written content that has to do with the very basics of something to the top of the post.
+When it comes to content in the form of additional, more advanced source code examples and topics that are more up to speed with where I am now, rater than where I was ten or more years ago, that kind of content can be later in the content piece.

+Often when I go to read one of these kind of content pieces myself I will not always read the full post, but scan the headlines of each section, looking for something that is most relevant for what it is that I am looking for.

 ## 3 - Working out more with todo lists